madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

     Right brLEQar -> SSH $ Node'' vc (inc rB) hA hB brLEQar ??? ???
 ```

-This attempt fails because we do not have the necessary inequalities to provide
-evidence for the heap property.
-We do have access to the parent label and and
+This attempt fails due to a lack of evidence for the heap property.

-the children labels, so we could decide on whether they hold.
-But this approach
+We have the parent and the children labels, so we could decide on the evidence.
-would require us to give the signature to `mkNode` because we need to handle the
-case `vc` is smaller than one of the labels of the children.
-Besides, this
-information is already computed if we follow the structure of the previous merge
-implementation.
-So let's assume that the necessary inequalities are passed down
-by `merge`.
+But this requires us to handle the case of `vc`{.haskell} being smaller than one
+of the children labels.
+This should be established in the body of
+`merge`{.haskell} if it is anything like the previous version.
+Let's assume
+`merge`{.haskell} indeed passes down the evidence.

 ```haskell
 mkNode :: Label c